Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 [BotSpawner.lua:185-186](../ext/Server/BotSpawner.lua#L185-L186), [BotSpawner.lua:207-208](../ext/Server/BotSpawner.lua#L207-L208), [BotSpawner.lua:1416-1417](../ext/Server/BotSpawner.lua#L1416-L1417), [BotSpawner.lua:1433-1434](../ext/Server/BotSpawner.lua#L1433-L1434)
 These paths call `Bot:Kill()`, which runs `ResetVars()` and sets `_SpawnMode = NoRespawn` and `_Respawning = false`.
 The bot becomes inactive and is later garbage-collected, and a new bot is created.
 That churns bot names and loses bots entirely in manual mode. `BotMovement.lua:649` shows the right pattern for "kill but keep respawning": `soldier:Kill()`.
 The `SpawnAt*` paths also spawn the soldier at `LinearTransform()` (the world origin) before trying the vehicle.
 When `s_SpawnEntity` is nil, the bot is spawned and killed immediately. *(plausible)* This costs a ticket in Conquest.

 **B33.
-Scavenger and GunMaster crash on beacon paths and beacon actions** [PathSwitcher.lua:154](../ext/Server/PathSwitcher.lua#L154), [BotMovement.lua:151](../ext/Server/Bot/BotMovement.lua#L151) `p_Bot.m_SecondaryGadget.type` is read without a nil check. `_SetBotWeapons` sets `m_SecondaryGadget = nil` in Scavenger and returns early in GunMaster ([BotSpawner.lua:2253-2264](../ext/Server/BotSpawner.lua#L2253-L2264)).
+Scavenger and GunMaster crash on beacon paths and beacon actions** — ✅ fixed [PathSwitcher.lua:154](../ext/Server/PathSwitcher.lua#L154), [BotMovement.lua:151](../ext/Server/Bot/BotMovement.lua#L151)
+`p_Bot.m_SecondaryGadget.type` is read without a nil check. `_SetBotWeapons` sets `m_SecondaryGadget = nil` in Scavenger and returns early in GunMaster ([BotSpawner.lua:2253-2264](../ext/Server/BotSpawner.lua#L2253-L2264)).
 On any map with a beacon path or `beacon` action, this raises an error inside `BotManager:OnUpdateManagerUpdate`, which aborts that tick for every bot after it in the batch.